HonestResolv3/Pepsi-Virus-Remake/README.md

-# Pepsi-Virus-Remake
+# Pepsi Virus Remake

-Remade a friend's Java-based program (which causes chaos) in C#
+Rewritten a friend's Java-based program (which causes chaos) in C#

 Features: